 The Women’s and Gender Studies Program, in partnership with the Asian and Middle Eastern Studies Program, offers an interdisciplinary Foreign Study Program in Hyderabad, India during the Winter Term.
 For Winter 2016, applications are due February 1, 2015.
-Interested students should plan to attend the Open House for the Foreign Study Program, scheduled for Monday, October 6, 2014 at 7 PM in Collis Commonground and Collis 101.
+Interested students should plan to attend the Off-Campus Programs Fair, scheduled for Thursday, January 15, 2015 from 4:30 to 7 PM in Collis Commonground and Collis 101.
 Students can also contact the Winter 2016 Program Director, Professor Dirk Vandewalle, with questions.
 Applications and more information at the website for the Frank J. Guarini Institute for International Education.

 Hyderabad is one of India's largest and most cosmopolitan cities, reflecting the intersection of North and South Indian cultures as well as both Hindu and Muslim influences.
 It is a center of many important academic institutions, a dynamic economy increasingly based upon high-technology firms, and an extensive Telugu film industry.
 It also possesses a rich tradition of political and social activism that is reflected in a wide range of social movements and non-governmental organizations.
 Students also benefit from the Foreign Study Program's relationship with the Anveshi Research Centre, a research institute and library devoted to Women's Studies with an active, and activist, community of scholars.

 The minimum prerequisite is two courses, one taken from lists of courses approved by WGST and the other from a list approved by AMES (some courses appear on both lists).
 Admitted students will also need to complete a list of required readings that will prepare them for their stay in India and participate in a pre-program orientation specifically designed for this FSP.

 Approved courses in Women’s and Gender Studies: